cirrusmedia/drupal-test/README.md

 # Technical Test for Drupal Developer

 This is a simple [Drupal](http://drupal.org/) 7 test.
-Please make a repository in bitbucket and share with your work with database dump to 'mizoshiri' and email to us.
+Please make a repository in bitbucket and share your work with a database dump to 'mizoshiri' and email us.

-You will be judged on following :
+Successful outcomes are:
-- That you have successfully completed the task and fulfils its function
+- That you have successfully completed the task and fulfill its function
-- How you have achieved this goal
+- How you have achieved this task
-- The time it took from download of file to upload of completed work

-Good luck

 ## The Tasks